cucumber/cucumber-jvm/java/README.md

 }
 ```

-To make use of replacements when converting a data table directly to a list or
+To make use of replacements when converting a data table directly to a list or map of strings, the data table type for
-map of strings the data table type for string has to be overridden.
+String has to be overridden.

 ```gherkin
 Feature: Whitespace